If you are an employee, please click here to add a US personal bank (deposit) account

 - For information on reimbursement timing in the US via ACH, please click here

-Adding a withdrawal account for employee reimbursement
+Adding a business bank account for employee reimbursement

 We also offer Rapid Reimbursement by default to all customers!